xXLEETCODENINJAXx/MNISTJavaClassfier/README.md

 # MNISTJavaClassfier
-It's a classifier for the MNIST Dataset using a multi layered neural network
+It's a from scratch classifier for the MNIST Dataset using a multi layered neural network

 The initial datasets found on
 http://yann.lecun.com/exdb/mnist/